dotnet/performance/docs/benchmarking-workflow-corefx.md

 ### Code Organization

 All CoreFX benchmarks which have been ported from CoreFX repository belong to the corresponding folders: `corefx\$namespace`.
-The directory structure is the following (some folders have been ommited for brevity):
+The directory structure is the following (some folders have been omitted for brevity):

 ```log
 PS C:\Projects\performance\src\benchmarks\micro> tree